aaronbalthaser/chatter/README.md

   A. Styles.scss - src/styles.scss: contains global styles, currently resets and minor styles for maintaining percent based dimensions.

   B. All other styles are bound to the related components that comprise the application.

+3. Component architecture consists of the use of one module with three components:

+  A. Chat Component - serves as a smart/container component.

+  B. Chat Form Component - serves as a dumb/child component.

+  C. Chat Bubble Component - serves as a dumb/child component.